Here’s a simple points you should know to get your preferred segment for specific disadvantages of hydroponics farming

 For one thing, there are no pesticide pathogens in hydroponics so there is no soil in which they can fester and propagate.
 Furthermore, plants do not need to stretch their roots out in search of nutrients, allowing them to focus their attention on growing.

-7. Hydroponics developed with no Weeds Problems
+7. Hydroponics with no Weeds Problem

 Disadvantages of hydroponics: A Researchers Global Report Conclusion